askui/askui-dev-docs/docs/docs/general/07-Troubleshooting/proxy.md

 - the AskUI Controller (configuring the `UiController`) running on the OS you would like to control and
 - the Inference API (configuring the `UiControlClient`) running on our servers and providing the vision to run your tests.

-In the following example we are going to use [hpagent](https://github.com/delvedor/hpagent) again but you can use any HTTP and HTTPS agents that support proxies, e.g., the [http.Agent](https://nodejs.org/api/http.html#class-httpagent) or the [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) provided by the `http` and `https` module of Node.js, respectively.
+In the following example we are going to use [hpagent](https://github.com/delvedor/hpagent) again but you can use any HTTP and HTTPS agents that support proxies, for example, the [http.Agent](https://nodejs.org/api/http.html#class-httpagent) or the [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) provided by the `http` and `https` module of Node.js, respectively.

 1. Install `hpagent`
 ```bash